armlabstanford/mixed_reality_setup/README.md

 1. Starting a new Unity project
    - Open Unity Hub and click on `New Project`.
    - Leave the Template as `3D` and give your project any name you like.
 For example, we can name it as **box** for this demo.
+     - Remember the location where the Unity project is saved under.
    - Click on `Create` to start the project.

 2. Modifying build settings in Unity